 Women make up the vast majority of Admissions Clerks in the United States.
 The average pay in this industry is approximately $11.84 per hour.
 Some workers in this field — just under one in three — are not awarded benefits.
 Medical coverage is reported by more than half and dental plans are enjoyed by the greater part.
 Most people on this career path report moderate levels of job satisfaction.
-The data for this synopsis comes from respondents who took the PayScale salary survey.

 Job Description for Admissions Clerk

 - Perform admitting duties including explaining various forms such as patient rights, medical releases and insurance.

 - Assess method of payment for services, initate processing, may refer to specialist for financial options.

 - Greet visitors, ascertain purpose of visit, and direct them to appropriate staff or department.

 Search for more jobs:

 Median of all compensation (including tips, bonus, and overtime) by years of experience.